UX Research Term

 How Information Scent Works

-4. Consistent patterns: Predictable design patterns that reinforce user expectations
+4. Consistent patterns: Predictable design elements that reinforce user expectations based on web conventions

 Best Practices for Creating Strong Information Scent

-Use specific, descriptive labels that clearly communicate what users will find
+Use specific, descriptive labels that clearly communicate destination content

 Good: "Women's Running Shoes"